-The 20th Mayo Clinic Urogynecology and Disorders of the Female Pelvic Floor presents the latest treatments for urogynecolog, urology, and female pelvic floor disorders.
-It is designed for gynecologic and urologic surgeons, allied health staff, and medical practitioners with an interest in the current treatments for pelvic floor dysfunction.
+The 21st Mayo Clinic Urogynecology and Disorders of the Female Pelvic Floor presents the latest treatments for urogynecology, urology, and female pelvic floor disorders.
 Surgical management of urinary and fecal incontinence, overactive bladder, and repair of pelvic organ prolapse are emphasized.
-The course features didactic lectures supplemented with video presentations of advanced laparoscopic robotic and vaginal surgery.
+The course features didactic lectures supplemented with video presentations of laparoscopic robotic and vaginal surgery.
 Surgical case presentations, panel discussions, and an interactive system will be utilized to communicate immediate feedback, providing an optimal learning experience for interaction between faculty and course participants.

 A five day course to train physicians, fellows and residents in microvascular surgery techniques.
 If you are interested in this activity, contact Bill Anding, firstname.lastname@example.org to discuss potential dates.